libotony/sharp/README.md

 Experimental contract test utility package - just as `elegant` as [Connex](https://connex.vecha.in/#/).

-> With Connex-Enhanced VMOutput, you can inspect more elements of a contract call
+> With Connex-Enhanced VMOutput, you will be able to inspect more elements of a contract call

 ## Features